When your van throws another AdBlue fault, it’s tempting to just delete the system and forget about it.

 Is AdBlue delete legal in the UK?

 It’s only legal for off-road, export, or motorsport vehicles.
-For any road-going van, deleting AdBlue can cause MOT failure.
+For any road-going van, deleting AdBlue will cause an automatic MOT failure and can void your insurance.

-See our AdBlue Delete Legal UK post for full details.
+See our MOT after emissions deletes guide for full details.

 How long does a proper AdBlue repair take?